cockroachdb/docs/cockroachcloud/upgrade-policy.md

 toc: true
 ---

-This page describes the upgrade policy for CockroachCloud.
+This page describes the upgrade policy for {{ site.data.products.db }}.

-CockroachCloud supports the latest major version of CockroachDB and the version immediately preceding it.
+{{ site.data.products.db }} supports the latest major version of CockroachDB and the version immediately preceding it.
 Support for these versions includes minor version updates and security patches.

 {{site.data.alerts.callout_danger}}
 [{{ site.data.products.serverless }}](quickstart.html) clusters are subject to automatic upgrades for both minor and major releases.